-- Interested members must complete an online application during the nominations period between April and August. - The ACRP Nominating Committee reviews all applications between April and September. - A slate of candidates is presented to the ABoT in October for vote.
-Nominees are contacted about their nomination status. - The Board approved slate is put forth to the membership for vote in November. - Once the vote is finalized in December, the new Trustees are contacted and welcome to the Board with their term commencing January 1.
+- Interested members complete an online application during the nominations period, May 1 June 30. - The ACRP Nominating Committee reviews all applications between May and August. - A slate of candidates is presented to the ABoT in September for vote.
+Nominees can expect to be contacted about their nomination status after the Board has approved the recommended slate. - The Board-approved slate is put forth to the membership for vote in October.

+• Once the vote is finalized, new Trustees are contacted and welcomed to the ABoT with their term commencing January 1.